 In the case where you have many jobs in your distant past that are not relevant to the job for which you are applying, you could summarize your employment during that period.
 For positions more than 10 to 15 years in the past, for example, you could say, "Worked in a variety of retail services positions from 1990-1995, details available upon request."

 Listing All Positions for a Certain Time Frame

-Some applications will specify that you list all positions for a certain time frame, like the past 5 or 10 years.
-In a case like this, you should cover all positions in that segment of time, but you can be selective about what you include in years prior.
+Some applications will specify that you list all positions for a certain time frame, like the past five or 10 years.
+In a case like this, you should cover all positions in that period of time, but you can be selective about what you include in years prior.
 Regardless of the time frame, find a way to incorporate all jobs that show evidence of critical skills or knowledge bases you have that fit the job.

 If you've left out jobs that you had outside of the employer's timeframe, and those positions are irrelevant to the current position, you can write something like, "Highlights of additional employment provided below.
 Complete work history available upon request," if there is a place on the online application for additional information or notes.

 Keep It Short